Assistance During Your Travels

 Here are simple steps that will help us better serve you:

 - When at the terminal, inform our employees and contractors of your needs

 - You may also contact our Customer Care Center at 1-800-343-9999 prior to your departure and provide us information about your specific travel needs and intended schedule.
 We will use the information about your travel needs and schedule to arrange assistance by company personnel or contractors at your point of departure and your final destination.

 Drivers, company representatives or contractors can assist you with boarding and de-boarding the coach at the point of origin and destination.

-While tickets are sold as reservations, boarding* and seating on the coaches is conducted on a first-come, first-serve basis (*select routes board by boarding numbers).
+While tickets are sold as reservations, customers board the bus by the boarding number on their ticket and seating on the coaches is conducted on a first-come, first-serve basis.

 Priority seating is not guaranteed.
 Customers should plan on arriving in advance to secure their place in the boarding line if they wish to sit in a specific seat on the coach.